hashicorp/terraform-provider-google/website/docs/r/eventarc_trigger.html.markdown

 * `matching_criteria` -
   (Required)
-  Required.
-The criteria by which events are filtered.
-Only events that match with this criteria will be sent to the destination.
+  Required. null The list of filters that applies to event attributes.
+Only events that match all the provided filters will be sent to the destination.

 * `name` -
   (Required)